 Two people having a conversation in an office

-Investors' View on advice
+Investors' view on advice

-Learn what clients value most about your offer, as well as how to complement it with technology.
+Learn what clients value most about your offer as well as how to complement it with technology.

 Overview

 The trend toward automation in many industries, including financial advice, appears to be here to stay.
 But could digital 'robo-advice' offerings eliminate the need for traditional human advisors altogether?
 Vanguard went straight to investors to learn what they valued in advice delivery.
-We asked more than 1,500 advised investors about their perceptions regarding both types of financial advice—traditional and robo.
+We asked more than 1,500 advised investors about their perceptions regarding both types of financial advice—traditional and digital.

 Our findings reveal a significant set of opportunities for traditional advisors: